Rok driving a motorbike through Zanzibar’s tropical scenery, Tanzania travel, African Big Tour

 The Spice Island transforming to a top tourist destination

-The ferry ride to Zanzibar main island was comfortable, straightforward and efficient.
-The island is separated from the Tanzanian mainland by a channel which, at its narrowest point, is only 36.5 km across.
+The ferry trip to Zanzibar main island was comfortable, straightforward and efficient.
+The island is separated from mainland Tanzania by a channel that is just 36.5 km wide at its narrowest point.

 The capital, Zanzibar City, located on the island of Unguja, offered me the first touch with Spice Island, which has recently been promoted as a prime all-year tourist destination with magical sandy beaches, friendly people and relaxed atmosphere.
 Beside tourism, the main industries are spices and raffia palm; cloves, nutmeg, cinnamon and black pepper being the main products.